 - Ignoring the signs of burnout.

 Those are the things that lead me to massive burnout.

 How to survive a massive burnout?

-This would be different for each person, but here what I did:
+It would be different for each person, but here is what I did:

 1. Read the signs and take a step back

 I did notice the sign of frustration, but I kept pushing through because I didn't want to lose the momentum.

 Instead of being in the momentum, it pushed me away even further.

 Take a step back when you read the sign of frustration or burnout.
 You won't lose your momentum.
 You're recharging yourself to go further with more energy.
 Whatever you do, it won't go anywhere, waiting for you to return.